 David Lindblom, a professional filmmaker, grew up in Los Alamos, NM.
 He received his BA from Grinnell College. and his MFA in screenwriting from the Institute of American Indian Arts.

-He edited "A Personal Journey With Martin Scorcese Through American Movies" with Scorsese's legendary motion picture editor Thelma Schoonmaker.
+He edited "A Personal Journey With Martin Scorsese Through American Movies" with Scorsese's legendary motion picture editor Thelma Schoonmaker.

 He filmed and edited "Land Water People Time," (Best Documentary, New Mexico Filmmakers Showcase).
 He's held key creative positions on "No Star for Romaine," "Four Stories about Water," "Torcida," "Cut From Capulin," (about 102 year-old New Mexican Academy Award winner Elmo Williams), "Without A Tribe: Survival of New Mexico's Ransom Captives," and a documentary about the Española filmed feature "Blaze You Out."